Skip to Content

 In the vastness of space, ballistic weapons are relatively slow.
 While they deal significant damage, they require careful planning or closing the distance with the target before firing.
 Otherwise, a defender can easily boost away, avoiding the attack with minimal effort.
 Even if you are unlikely to hit, ballistic weapons are useful for forcing the enemy to maneuver away or block the narrow gaps between environment objects like asteroid fields.

-Energy Token
+Energy Tokens

 Reading a Weapon Card

-Name of the Weapon - The name itself will reveal quite a bit about the weapon.
+1. Name of the Weapon - The name itself will reveal quite a bit about the weapon.
 For example, this part tells you it is a low-damage, forward precision weapon.

-Weapon Type - Weapons type can make a huge difference in a fight.
+2. Weapon Type - Weapons type can make a huge difference in a fight.
 Shields, for example, don’t do much against ballistic weapons but can block energy weapons easily.
 Using the right weapon against the right ship can be the difference between destroying it in 3 turns or 6.

-Weapon Stats
+3. Weapon Stats

 DAMAGE (DMG) - DMG is the total damage potential for a weapon in a single attack.
 The light railgun above has 3D6 therefore, if all dice are hits, the maximum damage you can deal is 3.